-AUSLAN and other sign languages should be included.
-Write in the name of the sign language if it applies to the home.
+Auslan and other sign languages should be included.
+Write in the exact name of the sign language if it applies to the home.

-For people who cannot speak, write "NOT ABLE TO SPEAK" in the "Other-please specify" box for Q16, and leave Q17 blank.
+For people who cannot speak, write "not able to speak" in the 'Other - please specify' box for Question 16, and leave Question 17 blank.

-If you live alone, answer Q16 with the language you usually speak to visitors in your home.
+If you live alone, answer Question 16 with the language you usually speak to visitors in your home.

-For children too young to speak, write "NOT ABLE TO SPEAK" in the "Other-please specify" box for Q16, and leave Q17 blank.
+For children too young to speak, write "not able to speak" in the 'Other - please specify' box for Question 16, and leave Question 17 blank.